 Jack of Hearts (And Other Parts) by Lev A.C.
 Rosen

-This is glitzy, glittery, and full of sex positivity, as it centres around Jack (out and proud and gay) who decides to take control of all the gossip and rumours people spread about him by writing a controversial relationship column in the school newspaper.
+This is glitzy, glittery, and full of sex positivity, as it centers around Jack (out and proud and gay) who decides to take control of all the gossip and rumors people spread about him by writing a controversial relationship column in the school newspaper.

 LGBT YA Books With Trans And Nonbinary Characters

 Chris and Maia are neighbors who don’t… get along.